TEACHER TOOLKIT

 EVALUATION

-We take your feedback and suggestions very seriously.
-Hearing from educators with firsthand experience with our programs ensures that we continue to improve our digital resources, making them as beneficial as possible for you and your students.
+We value your feedback and suggestions highly.
+Listening to educators with firsthand experience of our programs helps us keep improving our digital resources, making them as helpful as possible for you and your students.

-Please complete this brief, two-minute evaluation to let us know what you thought.
+Please complete this quick, two-minute evaluation to share your thoughts.
 Enter the code you received on the half sheets from our actors or call us for your access code.

 Translate »